AllenInstitute/ophys_etl_pipelines/src/ophys_etl/modules/segmentation/modules/README.rst

 group: "seed"
 *************
 the seeder works in conjunction with the detection algorithm.
-This groups logs what seeds were provided, which were excluded, and the reasons for exclusion.
+This group logs what seeds were provided, which were excluded, and the reasons for exclusion.

 - provided_seeds: (row, col) coordinates of seeds served to the segmentation algorithm
 - excluded_seeds: (row, col) coordinates of seeds not served to the segmentation algorithm